HanmeiTang/Notes/techQuestions/Concurrency.md

 Semantically, the fundamental difference between a "process" and a "thread" is if they have independent memory space.
 Communication is better in multi-thread implementations than multi-process implementations.
 * **process**: an independent execution of instructions with independent memory space (heap, stack or OS resource).
 * **thread**: an independent execution of instructions with shared memory space.
+* Example: IE Explore (one tab is a single thread --> crush if one thread used up all virtual memory) vs Chrome (one tab is a process --> costly)

 ### When did we see concurrency in the past?
 ```Java